jakub-gawlas/seneca-esnext/README.md

-## Example use Seneca framework with es.next
+## Example of use Seneca framework with es.next

 Install:
 ```